trlorenz/PG-recursively_delete/README.md

 - recursively_delete was written not for transactional use-cases, but as an administration tool for special occasions.
 Performance wasn't the main consideration.

 - recursively_delete was developed for PostgreSQL 10.10.
 It might work for other versions; it might not.
+(Feedback is welcome.)

 ### Signature